 Mills is the first of five colleges in the nation to offer a new, free intensive in applied machine learning in partnership with Google.

 Mills College will host a debate between all five candidates running to represent District 6 on the Oakland City Council.

-Mills College has been named one of the top regional universities in the West by U.S. News and World Report for the tenth consecutive year.
+Mills College has been named one of the top regional universities in the West by U.S. News and World Report for the eleventh consecutive year.

 Elizabeth L. Hillman, President of Mills College, recently announced that Dr. John Marx, a 2018−19 American Council on Education (ACE) Fellow, will spend the full academic year on campus.